CARARE enabled 2D and 3D content for heritage places to be brought together in Europeana, creating new functionality for users.

 - Making the digital content for the archaeology and architectural heritage that they hold available through Europeana

-CARARE will play an important role in ensuring that digital content for Europe's unique archaeological monuments, architecturally important buildings, historic town centres and industrial monuments of World, European and National heritage importance is interoperable with Europeana and accessible alongside items from national libraries, archives, museums and other content providers.
-CARARE aims to enable 2D and 3D content for heritage places to be brought together in Europeana, creating new functionality for users.
+- CARARE played an important role in ensuring that digital content for Europe's unique archaeological monuments, architecturally important buildings, historic town centres and industrial monuments of World, European and National heritage importance is interoperable with Europeana and accessible alongside items from national libraries, archives, museums and other content providers.

-CARARE, which runs from 1 February 2010 until January 2013, is funded under the European Commission's ICT Policy Support Programme and co-ordinated by Kulturarvsstyrelsen (Denmark) with MDR Partners (UK).
-The project consortium consists of 29 partners from 20 countries across Europe.
+CARARE was funded under the European Commission's ICT Policy Support Programme and co-ordinated by Kulturarvsstyrelsen (Denmark) with MDR Partners (UK).
+The project consortium consisted of 29 partners from 20 countries across Europe.

-CARARE will add substantial value to Europeana and its users by:
+CARARE added substantial value to Europeana and its users by:

 - Promoting and enabling participation in Europeana by heritage agencies and organisations, archaeological museums and research institutions and specialist digital archives, and raising awareness of Europeana in the domain

 - Establishing an aggregation service which contributes on a practical level to enabling interoperability, promoting best practices and standards to heritage organisations, taking into account the particular needs of content for archaeology and architecture